jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) been authorised again; or
     (ii) been registered as a teacher; or
   (d) any person whose limited authority to teach is suspended under section 404(1)﻿(d).
-(2) No employer, other than a sponsor, may continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if that person is not under the general supervision of a person who holds a practising certificate.
+(2) No employer may continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if that person is not under the general supervision of a person who holds a practising certificate.
-(3) No employer, other than a sponsor, may in any calendar year continue to employ in any teaching position a person who holds neither a practising certificate nor an authorisation, if the sum of the following periods is not less than the period specified in subsection (4):
+(3) No employer may in any calendar year continue to employ in any teaching position a person who holds neither a practising certificate nor an authorisation, if the sum of the following periods is not less than the period specified in subsection (4):
   (a) the period or periods for which that person has already during that year been employed by the employer in a teaching position or positions; and
   (b) any period or periods (of which the employer is aware) for which that person has already during that year been employed by any other employer in a teaching position or positions; and
   (c) any period or periods (of which the employer is aware) for which that person has during that year been employed as a teacher by the employer at an early childhood education and care service.